franko/regress-pro/new-docs/intro.rst

 When entering a seed value a range can be also optionally given.
 If a range is given the system will perform a grid search for the given parameter around the seed value plus and minus the range.
-The step size for the grid search is automatically determined by the software.
+The step size for the grid search is automatically determined by the application.
 The grid search is an useful option to ensure that the non-linear fit algorithm can found a global, optimal, solution.

 .. note::
-    If the grid search is made on multiple parameters the search space can be very big and the grid search can take a very long time.
+    If the grid search is made on multiple parameters the search space can be very large and the grid search can take a very long time.
-    When you need to give a range try to use it only for a very small number of parameters, ideally not more than three.
+    When you need to specify a range try to use it only for a very small number of parameters, ideally not more than three.

 Fit Parameters
 ~~~~~~~~~~~~~~